dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 <!--
 ## Convert the drawable to an image

-Graphical objects that are drawn on a <xref:Microsoft.Maui.Controls.GraphicsView> can be converted to an image by the `ToImage` method, which is available in the `Microsoft.Maui.Graphics` namespace.
+Graphical objects that are drawn on a <xref:Microsoft.Maui.Controls.GraphicsView> can be converted to an image by the `ToImage` method, which is available in the <xref:Microsoft.Maui.Graphics> namespace.
 This method requires `width` and `height` arguments, of type `float`, that specify the dimensions of the image.

 The `ToImage` method operates on an `IDrawable` object, which is exposed by the `GraphicsView.Drawable` property.
 Therefore, to call the `ToImage` method on a <xref:Microsoft.Maui.Controls.GraphicsView>, the <xref:Microsoft.Maui.Controls.GraphicsView> must be named with the `x:Name` attribute: